 These statistics paint a clear picture of the business security landscape and the risk that the one-size-fits-all approach of SaaS vendors introduces.
-As the trend for security customization continues and scrutiny over data handling increases, SaaS solutions will become increasingly less palatable for businesses aiming to de-risk their operations and more secure and customizable solutions, such as those in the public cloud, will be sought.
+As the trend for security customization continues and scrutiny over data access and handling increases, SaaS solutions will become increasingly less palatable for businesses aiming to de-risk their operations.
+Instead, more secure and customizable solutions, such as those in Platform as a Service (PaaS) public cloud, will be sought.

 Option 2: Your Own Public Cloud

-The only way to ensure complete control over your data and its security, as well as the flexibility to comply with regulations and security policy, is to move to the the real, hyperscale cloud.
-A public cloud environment, as provided by Microsoft and Amazon, enables you to archive your data in its native format, apply security controls and processes specific to your business, and choose one or multiple locations in which to store your data.
-In a scalable, flexible environment like this, you can unlock value from your data by using cutting edge analysis tools or invite third-parties to securely carry out services on your behalf, conduct audits, detailed searches and many other activities not possible with SaaS archives.
-It’s complete control without compromise.
+The only way to ensure complete control over your data and its security, as well as the flexibility to comply with regulations and security policy, is to move to the real hyperscale cloud.
+A public cloud environment, as provided by Microsoft and Amazon, can provide you with full flexibility, unlimited access to your data, data storage in its native format, and the most advanced and scalable security features and controls.

 Unlike SaaS or on-premises solutions, the hyperscale cloud provides...